junxit/us-congress-code/title-42/chapter-6a/sec-294o.md

 ### Amendments

+2020—Subsec. (a)(1).
+Pub.
+L. 116–136, § 3401(10)(A), substituted “Committee on Health, Education, Labor, and Pensions” for “Committee on Labor and Human Resources” in introductory provisions.
+Subsec. (b)(2).
+Pub.
+L. 116–136, § 3401(10)(B)(i), substituted “Centers for Medicare & Medicaid Services” for “Health Care Financing Administration”.
+Subsec. (b)(4) to (7).
+Pub.
+L. 116–136, § 3401(10)(B)(ii), (iii), added par.
+(4) and redesignated former pars.
+(4) to (6) as (5) to (7), respectively.
+Subsecs. (i) to (l).
+Pub.
+L. 116–136, § 3401(10)(C), (D), added subsec. (i), redesignated subsec. (l) as (j), and struck out former subsecs. (i) to (k) which related to requirement regarding reports, final report, and termination of the Council, respectively.
 2010—Subsec. (a)(3) to (5).
 Pub.
 L. 111–148 added pars.
 (3) to (5).
 2002—Subsec. (k).
 Pub.
 L. 107–251 substituted “2003” for “2002”.
 1998—Subsec. (j).
 Pub.
 L. 105–392, § 104(b)(1), substituted “2002” for “1995”.
 Subsec. (k).
 Pub.
 L. 105–392, § 104(b)(2), substituted “2002” for “1995”.
 Subsec. (l).
 Pub.
 L. 105–392, § 104(b)(3), added subsec. (l).
 1992—Subsec. (a)(2).
 Pub.
 L. 102–531 substituted “voluntarily” for “voluntary”.

 ### Change of Name

-Committee on Labor and Human Resources of Senate changed to Committee on Health, Education, Labor, and Pensions of Senate by Senate Resolution No. 20, One Hundred Sixth Congress, Jan.
-19, 1999.
 Committee on Energy and Commerce of House of Representatives treated as referring to Committee on Commerce of House of Representatives by section 1(a) of Pub.
 L. 104–14, set out as a note preceding section 21 of Title 2, The Congress.
 Committee on Commerce of House of Representatives changed to Committee on Energy and Commerce of House of Representatives, and jurisdiction over matters relating to securities and exchanges and insurance generally transferred to Committee on Financial Services of House of Representatives by House Resolution No. 5, One Hundred Seventh Congress, Jan.
 3, 2001.
 Reference to Chief Medical Director of Department of Veterans Affairs deemed to refer to Under Secretary for Health of Department of Veterans Affairs pursuant to section 302(e) of Pub.
 L. 102–405, set out as a note under section 305 of Title 38, Veterans’ Benefits.

 ### Effective Date of 1992 Amendment